holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 #### Management Period

--	A management period is a period of time for an animal group where details for that animal group are able to be entered specific to the operations during that time period.
+-	A management period is a time duration for an animal group where operation and management details specific to that group can be entered and managed.
 -	Each **animal group** can have **one or more** management periods.
--	To view the management period(s) for an animal group, please **select the group under “Step 1”**.
+-	To view an animal group's management period(s),** please select the group under "Step 1"**.
 -	You can adjust the **name, start date** and the **number of days** for each management period.
--	To **add a new management period** to your selected animal group, please click the “**Add Management Period**” button below “**Step 2**”.
+-	Please click the "**Add Management Period**" button below "**Step 2**" to add a new management period to your selected animal group.
 -	To **remove a management period**, click the **X** button beside the period you would like to remove.
 -	The details for a management period can be split into four categories: **General, Diet, Housing and Manure**.
--	To see the details for a management period, please click on the period you would like to view.
+-	Please click on the period you would like to view to see the details for that management period.

 <br>
 <p align="center">